Erymer/dharma-cli/README.md

-# dharma-cli
+# About

-dharma-cli es a simple python program that prints random quotes on the terminal
+dharma-cli is a simple Python program that prints random quotes on the terminal.
+It adds a touch of inspiration or amusement to your daily terminal experience.

-It's intended use is for using it inside your bashrc (or in the configuration file of your preferred shell) and then everytime that you open a new terminal you are greeted with any of your favorite quotes, similar in the way that a lot of people uses neofetch.

-You can use your own favorite quotes and choose the justification in which the quotes are printed in the terminal.
+dharma-cli is like a little companion for your terminal, ready to sprinkle some magic and inspiration into your day!
+It's a simple Python program that delivers random quotes right to your command line.

+# Usage

+The program is designed to be integrated into your bashrc or preferred shell configuration file.
+By doing so, every time you open a new terminal session, you'll be greeted with a random quote of your choice.
+It's similar to how many people use neofetch for displaying system information everytime a new terminal is opened.

 # Quote Book
-The file that contains all your selected quotes is known as "Quote Book".

-By default dharma-cli uses the quotes that are in the quote book in
+The collection of quotes used by dharma-cli is stored in a file known as the "Quote Book".
+By default, the program looks for the quote book at
-$HOME/.config/dharma/quotes.qb

-If this quote book doesn't exist, dharma-cli will use a default quote book that is in /usr/share/.
-You can also use this quote book as a reference to make your own.
+$HOME/.config/dharma/quotes.qb.
+If this file doesn't exist, dharma-cli falls back to using a default quote book located at /usr/share/.

-The syntaxis of the quote book is very similar to the way in which docstrings are written in Python.
-By default three single quotes are used as delimitator for each quote, but you can use a different delimitator if you wish.
+Feel free to use the default quote book as a reference to create your own personalized collection.
+By default the syntax of the quote book is similar to Python docstrings, with three single quotes (''') used as delimiters for the beginning and the end of each quote.
+However, you can choose a different delimiter if you prefer.

 ```
 '''